Undergraduate degree: BA

 Points of Interest

-- Immerse yourself in language and culture—study abroad through a UO-sponsored exchange program in China, Japan, Indonesia, Korea, Thailand, or Vietnam
+- Immerse yourself in language and culture—study abroad through a UO-sponsored exchange program

 - The Knight Library contains more than 81,000 volumes of Chinese, Japanese, and Korean materials, and more than 400 current Asian journal titles.
 Approximately 200 volumes of Asian vernacular materials are located in the Knight Library's Special Collections division, including an excellent collection of Christian missionary papers, diaries and correspondence originating in Asia.
 20,000 volumes of western language materials on Asian topics are held in the Knight Library's general collection